pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/svet_test_cases.md

           - redirecting search results from amazon to other, if nothing found
           - redirecting search results from ebay to other, if nothing found
           - redirecting search results from ebay to other, more suitable, when smart search is on
-          - redirecting search results from other to any other, if nothing found
+          - redirecting search results from aliExpress to other, if nothing found

 ----